Jacques Tati: Playtime

-Playtime was originally 155 minutes in length, but Tati soon released an edited version of 126 minutes; this is the version that was generally released to theatres in 1967.
-Later versions appeared in 35mm format.
-In 1979, a copy of the film was revised again to 108 minutes, and this re-edited version was released on VHS in 1984.
-Though Playtime was a critical success (François Truffaut praised it as "a film that comes from another planet, where they make films differently"), it was a massive commercial failure, eventually resulting in Tati's bankruptcy.
+Although Playtime was a critical success, it was a commercial failure, eventually resulting in Tati's bankruptcy.

 Tati biographer David Bellos noted that Tati had approached figures ranging from American film producer Darryl F. Zanuck to French prime minister Georges Pompidou in a bid to get the film completed.
 "His personal overdrafts began to mount, and long before Play Time was finished, Tati was in substantial debt to the least forgiving of all creditors, the Collectors of Taxes."
 When Tati failed to pay off his loans, his films were impounded by the banks.
 Tati was forced to sell the family house of Saint-Germain shortly after the death of his mother and move back into Paris.
-Spectra Films was placed into administration, concluding in the liquidation of the company in 1974, with an auction of all film rights held by the company for little more than 120,000 francs.

-In 1969, with reduced means, Tati created a new production company, CEPEC, to oversee his opportunities in film and TV production.

-Spin-offs of Playtime

 While on the set of Playtime, Tati made a short film about his comedic and cinematic technique, Cours du soir (Evening Classes, 1967), in which he gives a lesson in the art of comedy to a class of would-be actors.

 In 1971, Tati made an advertisement for England's Lloyds Bank, in which he depicted a dehumanized bank of the future, with money dispensed by a computerized counter.
 "The message of the advert was that however modern Lloyds are, technology isn't everything and you'll always be able to speak to a "friendly member of staff or understanding manager" in their branches".

-Reception

 In August 2012, the British Film Institute polled 846 critics, programmers, academics, and distributors to find "The Top 50 Greatest Films of All Time"; Playtime was voted 42nd.
 In the corresponding "Directors Poll" by the BFI, Playtime was awarded the accolade of being seen as the 37th greatest film of all time by his fellow directors.

 Steven Spielberg has cited Playtime as an influence on his 2004 film The Terminal, stating: "I thought of two directors when I made [The Terminal].
 I thought this was a tribute to Frank Capra and his honest sentiment, and it was a tribute to Jacques Tati and the way he allowed his scenes to go on and on and on.
 The character he played in Monsieur Hulot's Holiday and Mon Oncle was all about resourcefulness and using what's around him to make us laugh".